top of page

 Oregano (Origanum vulgare)

-What can I say about this amazing plant, so often overlooked or even pulled out of the garden.
+What can I say about this amazing plant, which is so often overlooked or even pulled out of the garden.
 This herb stands head and shoulders above many others for value to wildlife, you will see the masses of sun loving blooms, visited by hordes of pollinators from the very small species of bee to big beautiful butterflies.
 Don’t be without this one!
-On many pollinator plant lists, this is rated as one of the most valuable for it’s nectar producing qualities.
+This crops up on many pollinator plant lists and is rated as one of the most valuable.

 Tip: Grow in sunny sites to see it flower in summer.
 Don’t forget